Timeline of relief efforts after the 2010 Chile earthquake: 3 March

-Full operation returned to Comodoro Arturo Merino Benítez International Airport, Santiago's airport.
+Full operation returned to Arturo Merino Benítez International Airport, Santiago's airport.

 Chilean troops locked down Concepcion to prevent looting.

 The port of San Antonio was shut down by the earthquake, but had resumed operation at 80% capacity.

 Firefighters in Ñuble Province are shipping river water in their trucks up into the hills to residents fearful of further tsunamis, who have abandoned their villages, and staying in makeshift camps.

 UN's Office for the Coordination of Humanitarian Affairs (OCHA) has announced that the priority is food, power and water, for relief provisioning.

 France is sending 1.3 tonnes of aid, and 7 seismologists.

 4 March

 Large amounts of aid have started to arrive in Chile.

 China has shipped $2 million in aid supplies, including, 700 tents, 10000 blankets, 100 portable power generators, 2 water purifiers.

 Venezuela has sent rescue experts, 7.2 tons of food and water, 400 blankets.

 The first Russian Il-76 cargo plane filled with relief supplies had arrived, carrying 28 tons of tents, diesel generators, pumps, blankets, food.

 Aircrews and maintenance support personnel from Missouri Air National Guard's 139th Airlift Wing are being deployed to Santiago.

 The European Union is sending an assistance mission to Chile.
 Included on the mission is a number of seismologists, with 27 seismological stations, Iridium satellite communications equipment, dialysis machine, water purifier, and a medical team.

-Croatia donated 500,000 HRK (90,000 USD) to Red Cross.
+Croatia donated 500,000 HRK (US$90,000) to Red Cross.

 Hyundai/Kia announced $200,000 in aid for Chile.

 Looting has largely been quelled.
 Firefighters in Talca had started inspecting buildings to see if they were habitable.
 A period of national mourning has been announced.
 Turismo Chile has reported that most tourist attractions survived undamaged through the quake.
 Tourist officials say that Chile is ready for business, and would like tourism to help the country recover.

 A reconstruction estimate of 4 years and $30 billion has been released.
 An assessment has been made that stated that some coastal towns may be unrecoverable.